Alicia Alonso, Cuba's ballet legend, dies at age 98

 Alonso choreographed and polished a small repertoire of classic masterpieces in isolation from the rest of the world, creating a style for her company that some critics have called old-fashioned but others have commended as preserving elements neglected outside Cuba.

-“She’s way, way ahead of people with their entire vision,” said former San Francisco Ballet principal Lorena Feijoo, who recalled that when she was in Alonso’s company, the matriarch was “very adamant about understanding a role before you could execute it.”
+“Her legacy is a devotion to the classical perfection of ballet,” Jane Hermann, U.S. agent for the National Ballet of Cuba since 1978, said in a phone interview on Thursday.

-Many Cuban dancers who defected on international tours during the Cold War or left afterward earned Alonso’s disdain, although some male stars had a freer license to work abroad, such as Carlos Acosta, a lead dancer with London’s Royal Ballet from 1998 to 2016.
+Many Cuban dancers who defected on international tours during the Cold War or left afterward earned Alonso’s disdain, although some male stars had a freer license to work abroad.

 Born on Dec.
 21, 1921, Alonso first appeared on stage in Havana in 1931.
 She married fellow student Fernando at the age of 16 and they soon moved to New York, joining Ballet Caravan, the precursor of New York City Ballet.